 After 22 years playing at Arsenal, 14 as captain, club legend Tony Adams finally retired from playing professionally in 2002 at the age of 36.

-Upon retiring from playing Adams studied for a degree in sports science degree at Brunel University before a surprise appointment as manager of Wycombe Wanderers in November 2003.
+Upon retiring from playing Adams studied for a degree in sports science at Brunel University before a surprise appointment as manager of Wycombe Wanderers in November 2003.

 Unable to keep the side from relegation, Adams resigned a year later for personal reasons.

 This role only lasted until 2009 when he was sacked due to a run of bad results.

-In May 2010, Adams joined Azerbaijani club Gabala FC of the Azerbaijan Premier League as manager before moving upstairs to a sporting director role.
+In May 2010, he joined Azerbaijani club Gabala FC of the Azerbaijan Premier League as manager before moving upstairs to a sporting director role.
 He left the club in May 2016.

 Adams shocked the football world in May 2015 when he announced that he was a heading a consortium looking to finance a takeover of Premier League side Aston Villa but the proposed takeover broke down.

 In November 2015, Adams revealed that he had undertaken minor heart surgery after experiencing acute chest pain whilst exercising in Azerbaijan.
 He made a full recovery.

-In June 2016, Adams was offered a job by Arsenal as assistant coach of their academy’s under 18’s team, following former Arsenal team mates Thierry Henry and Freddie Ljungberg who also went into the academy coaching set up.
+In June 2016, he was offered a job by Arsenal as assistant coach of their academy’s under 18’s team, following former Arsenal team mates Thierry Henry and Freddie Ljungberg who also went into the academy coaching set up.

 The role which was originally offered to Thierry Henry was also rejected by Adams who took on a new job as sporting director and head of youth development at Chinese Super League side Chongqing Lifan.